sungwoncho/node-ufc-api/README.md

 ## Contributing

 * This module uses babel to compile ES2015 code in `/lib` to `/dist`.
+Simply write code using ES2015 in `/lib`.
+* The test is run against the compiled code in `/dist`.
+To run test, first run `npm run-script compile`.
+And run `npm test`.
-You don't need to worry about compiling because the compilation is run as a hook before we publish the new version.
-Simply write code in `/lib` using ES2015.
+* Compilation is run automatically as a hook before publishing to npm.

 ## License